Charles A. Coulombe: Early life and education

-Coulombe was raised in the Hudson Valley by his parents, Guy J.C.
-Coulombe (1926-1996) and Patricia Coulombe (1925-2015).
-His father was a World War II tail gunner pilot.
+Roy-Charles A. Coulombe was born on November 8, 1960, in Manhattan, New York, and was raised in the Hudson Valley by his parents, Guy J.C.
+Coulombe (1926–1996) and Patricia Coulombe (1925–2015).
+His father was a tail gunner in the Pacific Theatre of World War II.
 They later moved to Los Angeles.

 Coulombe attended California State University, Northridge, where he obtained a Bachelor of Arts in political science.
 He also studied at the International Theological Institute in Austria, to obtain a Magister Theologiae.

 Career

 Coulombe has been an editor and movie reviewer to the National Catholic Register, and a contributor to publications as the Catholic Herald, Success, Catholic Twin Circle, and FATE.
 He is also an author with publications such as the European Conservative and has been interviewed by Vulture.

 Coulombe was commended by Pope John Paul II for his book Vicars of Christ: A History of the Popes, and by order of John Paul II, Coulombe was created a Knight Commander of the Order of St. Sylvester for his services rendered to the Holy See.
 He has later on also provided narration for ABC News, Fox News, and for the BBC during the funeral of John Paul II and the election and installation of Pope Benedict XVI.
 Coulombe had also been awarded the Christian Law Institute's Christ King Journalism Award in 1992.